 A visit to the Borghese Gallery, a former private villa, is a great way to see a wide variety of Bernini's sculptures, as well as paintings from another famed Baroque artist, Caravaggio.
-If you're planning to visit, reserved tickets are mandatory, and you can purchase Borghese Gallery tickets in advance from Select Italy.
+If you're planning to visit, reserved tickets are mandatory.

 03 of 04